You are a pioneering woman

 It may not always feel like it, but you are already a pioneering woman.

-It is the first time in human history that so many women around the world enjoy so much privilege, freedom, and choice–or at least until Covid lockdowns when women often carried the burden.
+It is the first time in human history that so many women around the world enjoy so much privilege, freedom, and choice – or at least until Covid lockdowns when women often carried the burden.

 Yes, we’ve still got a long way to go before we are truly equal to men.
 But even when things aren’t perfect, there’s often an element of choice, and things we can all do to champion equality and support more vulnerable women.

-An unprecedented time of choice
+You’re a pioneering woman in an unprecedented time of choice

-- Where we want to live.
+- Where you want to live.

-- Whether and when to have children (or at least try for them)–thanks to readily available contraception.
+- Whether and when to have children (or at least try for them) – thanks to readily available contraception.

 - The ability to earn our own money.